 Digital Content That Connects with Older Readers

-If you are trying to develop a content marketing strategy, you’ve no doubt explored the idea of utilizing guides, e-books, and checklists.
-They are a good resource for attracting attention and building memberships.
-Given the breadth of talent on staff at many senior centers and community organizations, you probably have a wide range of experts available.
+If you are trying to develop a content marketing strategy, you’ve no doubt explored the idea of utilizing guides, e-books, and checklists inside your organization's blogs and newsletters.
+These are good resources for attracting attention and even building your membership.
+Given the breadth of talent on staff at many community organizations, you probably have a wide range of experts available to contribute as well!

-While you might need to hire a professional writer or designer, the investment is probably worth it, especially if you select an evergreen topic for your resource.
-You’ll be able to use it for months and possibly even longer.
+While you might need to hire a professional writer or designer to execute your ideas, the investment is probably worth it, especially if you select an evergreen topic for your resource.
+The term evergreen means that people will be able to use the content for months and possibly even longer.
+Read on the learn more about digital content and what to create.

 Should content be gated or ungated is one of the first issues you’ll want to tackle.
 For each incentive or resource you create, you will ask people to perform a different action to gain access.